Everything You Need To Know About Impedance

 Figure 10.
 Transmission line equivalent circuit.

-Impedance is an important parameter in electronics design as it determines how components or interconnections modify the signal.
-Impedance originates from the physical dimensions of the electrical element, its distance to the current return path, and the electrical characteristics of materials used.
+Impedance is an important parameter in electronics design as it determines how components or interconnections modify the signal impedance.
+Inductor impedance originates from the physical dimensions of the electrical element, its distance to the current return path, and the electrical characteristics of the materials used.
 All of these contribute to parasitic capacitances and inductances for the electrical element and lead to the voltage-current ratio of the element becoming frequency-dependent.